Joan Kroc: Philanthropy

 In 2002, Kroc Center, a large Salvation Army community center that she helped fund—to the tune of $87 million—opened to the public.
 She later bequeathed an additional $1.6 billion to open Salvation Army Kroc Centers across the nation, the largest one-time gift ever recorded.
-Several institutions in the San Diego area are named after her, including the think tank Joan B. Kroc Institute for Peace and Justice and the Joan B. Kroc School of Peace Studies—the world's top peace institution—at the University of San Diego, the St. Vincent de Paul Joan Kroc Center for the Homeless (part of Father Joe's Villages—San Diego's largest organization helping the homeless) in downtown and the Kroc–Copley Animal Shelter in the Morena District.
+Several institutions in the San Diego area are named after her, including the think tank Joan B. Kroc Institute for Peace and Justice and the Joan B. Kroc School of Peace Studies at the University of San Diego, the St. Vincent de Paul Joan Kroc Center for the Homeless (part of Father Joe's Villages—San Diego's largest organization helping the homeless) in downtown and the Kroc–Copley Animal Shelter in the Morena District.
 Additionally, Joan established and endowed University of Notre Dame's Joan B. Kroc Institute for International Peace Studies.
 Kroc preferred to give donations anonymously, but recipient organizations often insisted on publicizing her gifts, hoping to attract new donors.

 As the Padres owner, Kroc started Major League Baseball's first employee-assistance program for players and staff with drug problems.

 Kroc was also politically active.
 In 1985, she spent millions of dollars in support of nuclear disarmament, which included reprinting the book Missile Envy by Helen Caldicott, as well as publishing ads in major newspapers calling for disarmament.
 She anonymously gifted a Paul Conrad sculpture depicting a nuclear mushroom cloud, Chain Reaction, to the city of Santa Monica, where it still sits today.
 Because of her public no-nukes work, Cal Thomas, a conservative syndicated columnist, called her a "McNut".

 Kroc is affectionately known by the citizens of Grand Forks, North Dakota, and East Grand Forks, Minnesota, as the "Angel" because of her anonymous $15 million donation to assist the cities after a devastating flood occurred there in 1997.
 She was revealed as the source of the funds after reporters tracked down ownership of the jet that she used to fly into the area to survey the damage.

-After her death in 2003, it was announced that Kroc had left the majority of her estate to the Salvation Army for the purpose of building recreation centers all across the nation.
+After her death in 2003, it was announced that Kroc had left the majority of her estate to the Salvation Army for the purpose of building recreation centers across the US.
 Another of her major donations was $225 million to National Public Radio (NPR) including $5 million to her local public radio station, San Diego's KPBS.